NeoHOJ/hoj-judge/README.md

 # hoj-judge

-(WIP) A naive judge worker that is compatiable with the structure of HOJ.
+A naive judge worker that is compatiable with the structure of HOJ.
 Powered by nsjail.

+This package is still in early development.
+Please refer to wiki pages for additional instructions.